Process Technologies for Helium Recovery from Natural Gas: A Review

 Figure 4: Single column heat-pumped process (Agrawal et al, 2003)

-Häussinger et al (2005) describes a simplified process flow scheme of a modern, double-column process for nitrogen rejection and helium recovery from natural gas, seen in Figure 5.
+Häussinger et al (2005) describe a simplified process flow scheme of a modern, double-column process for nitrogen rejection and helium recovery from natural gas, seen in Figure 5.

 Figure 5: Double-column process for nitrogen rejection and helium recovery (Häussinger et al, 2005)